 Skip to content

-Employee Ordinary Misconduct vs Serious and Gross Misconduct in the UK
+What is the Difference Between Ordinary, Serious and Gross Misconduct in the UK?

-As an employer, there will be times when your employees are not following workplace rules.
-These actions may vary in severity and can amount to either ordinary, serious or gross misconduct.
-While all instances involve employees not conducting themselves appropriately, there are significant differences.
-As a result, you must understand the differences between different levels of misconduct.
-This is so the actions you take are appropriate and do not result in accusations of unfair dismissal or discrimination by the employee.
+As an employer, there will be times when your employees do not follow workplace rules.
+These actions may vary in severity and can amount to ordinary, serious, or gross misconduct.
+While all instances involve inappropriate employee behaviour, there are significant differences between each level.
+You must understand these differences so that the actions you take are appropriate and do not result in accusations of unfair dismissal or discrimination.
 This article will explain the differences between different types of misconduct and relevant ways to respond to them.

 What is Ordinary Misconduct?